Healthy Food from Birth to 5

-There are 183,231 infants and children eligible for WIC in Minnesota.
-Yet, only 57 percent are enrolled in WIC, ranking Minnesota with the third highest in the country.
+More than 180,000 infants and children eligible for WIC in Minnesota.
+Yet, less than 60 percent are enrolled in WIC, ranking Minnesota with the third highest in the country.

 WIC has seen a decrease in participation around the country, and Minnesota is no exception.
 The drop-off tends to start when infants reach 9 months of age.
 That has resulted in thousands of eligible children not being served and $24.5 million in federal reimbursements not claimed by Minnesota communities.

 WIC parents cite transportation, logistical hurdles, stigma and complex transactions at grocery check-outs as key reasons for not using the program.

 We are developing multi-prong strategies to improve WIC participation and enrollment, including easing access, retention incentives, advocacy/data support for state funding and “WIC to 6” legislation, and direct certification avenues.

 - Strive to retain eligible, enrolled kids.

 - Coordinate and develop ways to improve enrollment and retention of WIC participants.

 - Leverage physicians and nurse practitioners to promote the benefits of WIC to eligible patients.

 - Reach out to WIC participants through licensed child care centers and after-school programs.

 - Re-position WIC as adding value to early childhood development.